The Saturday Evening Post, February 3, 1923

 In part II, magazine omitted comma in “kind of you, my dear fellow”

-In part III, magazine had “He could tell a super film from a super-superfilm at a glance”; two hyphens are inserted above to match the format of both US and UK book editions.
+In part III, magazine had “from a super-superfilm at a glance”; a hyphen is inserted above to match the format of both US and UK book editions.

 In part V, magazine had an extraneous comma after “Thanks” in “Thanks, awfully, guv’nor.”